cockpit-project/cockpit/HACKING.md

     >> sessionStorage.debugging = "all"

 You'll notice that there's a ton of messages that get shown.
-If you want to be more specific, instead of "all" use one of the following specific types:
+If you want to be more specific, instead of "all" use one or more of the following specific types:

     "all"      // All available debug messages